 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.Source: Dune by Frank Herbert

-I wouldn’t say I’m a huge sci-fi buff… but a few books and movies in this genre that have had a big impact on me.
+I wouldn’t say I’m a huge sci-fi buff… but a few books and movies in this genre have had a big impact on me.
 Frank Herbert’s Dune novels are once such example.

 The events of Dune take place in an imagined distant future, where life, depends upon a spice called Melange.
 The spice is only found on a planet called Arrakis.